oguzhanfatihkucuk/Recipe-App/README.md

    npm start
    ```
 5. **Choose an emulator**:
-   - i - run on iOS
+   - i - run on `iOS`
-   - a - run on Android
+   - a - run on `Android`
-   - d - open Dev Menu
+   - d - open `Dev Menu`
-   - r - reload app
+   - r - `reload app`

 ### Before Run

-Do not forget ı have used my own JSON data in my app on my local internet.
+Do not forget I have used my own JSON data in my app on my local internet.
 You are free to use your own data.

-Make sure that you change your IPV4 IP address if you are going to use local JSON services.
+Make sure that you change your `IP address variable`  if you are going to use local JSON services.
 Update the IP address in `C:\Users\Recipe-App\assets\js\myIP.js`.

+After that you have to update your JSON services port.On directory `C:\Users\Recipe-App\assets\js\api.js` you should specify your port number that you are using localhost side.

 Before starting the mail server in the directory `C:\Users\Recipe-App\server`, you need to obtain an App Password or related API key for SMTP.
 Update the `pass` field with your credentials: